 Simian has a fourth playback deck that you can view by selecting Async/Show Asynchronous Deck from the main Simian menu bar.
 This deck plays all events that happen out of sequence as Simian moves through its Program Log.
-All HotKeys, Scheduled Events, and any Events with a Non-Sequential cue (N) play in the Asynchronous Deck.
+All Triggers (signals from a satellite receiver), HotKeys, Serial Events, Scheduled Events, and any Events with a Non-Sequential cue (N) play in the Asynchronous Deck.
 Events played in the "Async" deck play on their own, outside of the normal sequence of the three main playback decks.